GUIDE: RAW on 5D mark III with Magic Lantern (Updated February 24th ’14)

 ___camera is set to movie recording (red camera symbol on back of your 5D).

-17. Go to “M” Symbol in the Magic Lantern menu (on the far right).
+17. Go to the menu with the “squares” symbol (on the far right).

-19. Go to the menu with the camera symbol.
+19. Go to the trash menu again and go to the menu with the “video camera” symbol.

-20. Select the “RAW video” tab.
-And then press the “Q” button to access it.
+20. Select the “RAW video” tab and press the “Q” button to access it.

 21. Set your width and height to be “1920×1080″ for HD recording.